Financial Remedy Orders

 Firstly you will need to complete a Form A – Financial Remedy Order application form and send two copies to the court.
 You should also create yourself a copy of the finished application for your own reference should you need it in the future.

 What is the Financial Remedy process?

-In order for the court to fully understand your situation, the Financial Remedy Order process can sometimes take between 6 – 12 months before completion.
+In order for the court to fully understand your situation, the Financial Remedy Order process can sometimes take between 6 – 12 months.
 As this order is separate from the divorce proceedings, separate court hearings may be required.

 Before any financial matters are discussed, the welfare of any children involved will be considered first.
 Once this has been considered the court will try to make a decision on whether financial responsibilities between each parent can be completed separated, this is also known as a ‘clean break order’.